Policy Name:

 I.

-addresses, and position descriptions of all individuals qualifying for the
+position descriptions of all individuals qualifying for the extension of

-extension of workers’ compensation benefits by reason of services rendered.
-The
+workers' compensation benefits by reason of services rendered.
+The roster also

-roster also must document the period of time over which the services are
+must document the period of time over which the services are rendered and

 IV.
 Policy

-employers may contract with BWC to provide workers’ compensation coverage for
+public employers may contract with BWC to provide workers’ compensation

 1.